-Last Updated on 1/1/2020

 Who am I?

-I am the Director of Debate at California State University, Fresno.
+I was the Director of Debate at California State University, Fresno from Fall 2016 to the summer of 2020.
+I now coach the Fresno City College debate team.
 I started as a tradition policy debater and made the transition into K debate.
 I have respect for both camps and whatever is in between.
 I tell you what I tell all my students, only run arguments that you fully understand and can explain to the judge.
 I also believe that debaters should have a basic understanding of policy debate before venturing off into the critical realm but that is a decision you should hash out with your coaches.
 I understand the implications of that statement and I am willing to defend it if you want me to do so.
 There is not any particular argument that I will not vote for.
-However, you are responsible to persuade me.
+However, it is your responsibility to persuade me.

 Speech Time and Evidence Transfer: